ShuTingY/CS3219_OTOT_TaskD/README.md

-This repo is for CS3219 OTOT task D
+This repo is for my AY2020/21 S1 CS3219 OTOT task D

 # Kafka Cluster Failover Demo